kennon/ngx_http_status_code_counter/README.md

 ngx-http-status-code-counter - Nginx module to keep a count of sent HTTP status codes

 This is a fairly simple module for the nginx webserver that simply keeps a count of HTTP status codes.
-I made it to feed data to a forthcoming munin plugin so I can keep track of changes in http status code distributions.
+I made it to feed data to the included munin plugin so I can keep track of changes in http status code distributions.

 Most of the code is based on the http-stub-status module that comes with the nginx distribution.

 This is my first Nginx module and it is still very early.
 Please feel free to play around with it and/or submit patches!

+I've included a sample munin plugin that uses ruby and the excellent munin_plugin gem.

 Example Config
 ==============